Francode77/Unsupervised_HAR/README.md

 We start with timeseries data from pairs of gyrscope and accelerometer sensors.
 By detecting signal shifts in the data we can obtain recogniseable patterns in segmented timeseries data.
 Then we use the TSFResh automated feature extraction library on all signals in each of these segments to cluster these patterns.

-For data segmentation we use a seperate dataset with labeled movements.
-The challenge here is that these movements have only a small similarity to the unlabeled data, which was obtained from live usage.

-The model is completely trained on unlabeled data, making this an unsupervised learning project
+The model is then trained on unlabeled data, making this an unsupervised learning project.
+The final goal is to obtain clusters which can be identified as a specific human activity movement.

 ## Installation